superkekko/mdwiki/README.md

  "token":"""
 }
 ```
-you can edit online the `.md` files
+you can edit the `.md` files already presents by clicking `Edit` link in bottom of the pages.
+You can also upload and delete images

+!!ATTENTION: in order to have the correct results in search after online editing you need to execute the [Enable/refresh search](###Enable/refresh-search)

 ## To do
 - [ ] add a load more feature